 - TRAILS & WALKING: Moderate amounts of walking (1-2 miles in morning, 1-2 miles in afternoon), mostly on roads or wide dirt trails.
 Several walks require going up and down a moderate grade for a short distance.
 At and near the Canopy Lodge, there are several trails that are rather steep, uneven, and sometimes slippery. - POTENTIAL CHALLENGES: We will likely stand for long periods to observe flocks of birds.
 Participants will need to be able to climb in and out of safari-style trucks via secure fold-down ladders.
 Guest rooms at the Canopy Tower are on the second and third levels, the dining room on the fourth level, and the observation deck one further level up.
 There is no elevator, so participants should be able to manage these flights of wide, sturdy stairs.
 We will visit the Discovery Center Tower as well, which involves climbing a sturdy circular stairway going up about 100 feet to the top of the tower.
-At the Canopy Lodge the stairs are less challenging. - PACE: Early starts (5:30-6:00 a.m. breakfasts) followed by birding until lunch.
+At the Canopy Lodge the stairs are less challenging.
+On our day trip to Altos del Maria we will be walking paved roads that might include steep stretches of about 80-100 yards. - PACE: Early starts (5:30-6:00 a.m. breakfasts) followed by birding until lunch.
 On some days, there is a break after lunch and optional afternoon birding.
 On one day, we'll spend the entire day on Pipeline Road and take a picnic lunch with us.
-There will be at least one nighttime excursion after dinner to look for birds and mammals, this usually lasts 1 to 1 1⁄2 hours depending on our luck. - WEATHER: Temperatures range from the low 60s in the early morning (higher elevations) to the mid-90s F in lowlands and later in the day.
+There will be at least one nighttime excursion after dinner to look for birds and mammals, this usually lasts 1 to 1 1⁄2 hours depending on our luck.
+One of the days at the Canopy Lodge will include birding at Altos del Maria from morning until mid-afternoon.
+We will have a picnic lunch on this day as well. - WEATHER: Temperatures range from the low 60s in the early morning (higher elevations) to the mid-90s F in lowlands and later in the day.
 Rain is a possibility, especially in the afternoon, and the climate is humid. - VEHICLE SEATING: So that each participant has equal opportunity during our travel, we employ a seat rotation system on all tours.
 Participants will need to be flexible enough to maneuver to the back of the vehicle on occasion.
 Those who experience motion sickness will need to bring adequate medication for the duration of the tour, as we are not able to reserve forward seats for medical conditions. - BATHROOM BREAKS: Whenever possible, we use modern, indoor restrooms, but on occasion, participants must be prepared to make a comfort stop in nature. - OPTING OUT: Except for our travel day between the Canopy Tower and Canopy Lodge, we stay and return to the same lodging each day so participants can easily opt to sit out a day or sometimes a half-day.